-I am currently an undergraduate student double-majoring in mathematics and secondary education.
-My primary fieldwork focus this past year has been employing inquiry-based instruction in elementary and middle school classrooms, so I encourage open communication and student thought when working with a student.
-I have also just been awarded the Noyce Scholarship through the University of Maryland, which commits me to two years teaching in a high needs school district post-graduate, which demonstrates how serious I am about this career and the success of all students I may have in the future.
+I am an incoming Master's of Education student at the University of Maryland, where I have recently graduated with a Bachelor's degree in Mathematics.
+As a Master's student, I will be student teaching at a high school throughout the year in pursuit of my teaching certification.
+My primary fieldwork focus as an undergrad has been employing inquiry-based and project-based instruction in classrooms, so I encourage open communication and student thought when working with a student.
+I have also been awarded the Noyce Scholarship through the University of Maryland, which commits me to two years teaching in a high needs school district post-graduate, which demonstrates how serious I am about this career and the success of all students I may have in the future.

 Education & Certification

-Undergraduate Degree: University of Maryland-College Park - Current Undergrad, Mathematics/Secondary Education
+Undergraduate Degree: University of Maryland-College Park - Bachelor of Science, Mathematics

 Reading, writing, music (singing, playing clarinet and piano), Harry Potter, Lord of the Rings, Star Wars